Friday, May 31, 2024

 The Shaman takes the rite of passage a step farther.
 They roll for an animal spirit the same way, but only after sacrificing all but 6 of their Intelligence and Psychic Ability, an ability score used in the preceding The Book of Sorcery.
 The reduction in Intelligence seems to be an implicit sacrifice to the spirits after having their soul and body remade, since shamans can also transfer points from their Dexterity score to Strength and/or Constitution upon graduating into the role.
 It still comes across as a mechanical way of enforcing the perceived primitivism or hidebound adherence to traditions that the book paints shamans with, though.
 Adding to that idea is the fact that it's almost impossible for shamans to learn to read here.
 (As an aside, it also makes rolling on the animal spirit table even more risky, because if they fail, their Int check vs. Suicide is now a 6-in-20 at best.)

 Any excess ability score points you're left with after reducing Int and Psy to 6 are transferred to yet another brand-new ability score, this one unique to the shaman: mana.
-Mana is the resource that shamans spend to use their magical abilities, in favor of traditional Vancian spell slot preparation.
+Mana is the resource that shamans spend to use their magical abilities, instead of traditional Vancian spell slot preparation.

 That Big Blue Bar, Mana